DeepX-inc/machina/README.md

 ```

 ## Quick Start
-Let's start machina with a [quickstart](https://github.com/DeepX-inc/machina/tree/master/example/quickstart).
+You can start machina by checking out this [quickstart](https://github.com/DeepX-inc/machina/tree/master/example/quickstart).

-You can check some implemented algorithms in [examples](https://github.com/DeepX-inc/machina/tree/master/example) as a first step.
+Moreover, you can also check already implemented algorithms in [examples](https://github.com/DeepX-inc/machina/tree/master/example).